Grzybol/BetterElo/README.md

   - [ENG] Returns top 10 monthly ranking.
   - [PL] Zwraca info o top 10 rankingu miesięcznego.

+- `/be event`
+   - return info about your postiion in evnet (if active)

 ## Only for OP

 - `/be setrewards`